podluzhnyi/responsive/README.md

 Step 3:
 ----
-Add class "resposive" to each elements which need to change style when breakpoint crossed
+Add class "resposive" to each elements which need to change style when breakpoint crossed, like:

+\<p class="resposive">My responsive text\</p>

 Step 4:
 ----